 |

-Comments: |
+| Comments: |

-- Stool culture performed at Nebraska Medicine
+- Isolation of E. coli from stool performed at Nebraska Medicine

-- Banking and Whole Genome sequencing performed at NPHL
+- Banking and Whole Genome Sequencing performed at NPHL

 - Test results are to be used for epidemiological and infection control purposes only